 Planting cover crops is an accessible agricultural strategy for improving soil health and water retention, nutrient cycling, and preventing weeds and nitrogen pollution in water and erosion.
 Some science even shows that cover crops can improve the ability of soils to store carbon.

-Here we look at some of these benefits in more detail:
+Here we look at some of these benefits in a little more detail:

 Soil Health and Fertility

 Cover crops, particularly those with nitrogen-fixing abilities such as legumes and radishes create a continual loop of nutrient and nitrogen cycling that rivals compost and manure.
 Nitrogen is produced in the nodules of the legume roots which contain Rhizobium bacteria.
 These bacteria take nitrogen from the air and convert it to a form plants can use.
 Legumes also help with their ability to convert the unavailable form of phosphorus to an available form through releasing some organic acids through their roots.
 This is important to note since phosphorus is one of the most limiting nutrients for plant growth.

 Improved Soil Texture

 Compacted soil does not allow necessary air circulation and water infiltration into a plant’s root zone.
 Oxygen is a necessary component in many plant processes including respiration and nutrient movement from the soil into the roots.
 Unlike animals, plants do not have an active transport system for oxygen, instead it moves slowly within a plant through diffusion.
 In the absence of oxygen, root growth stops and over time the roots begin to die.
 Plant roots have trouble moving through compacted soils, weakening their interactions with symbiotic microbes in the soil that bring back nutrients and waters.
 Selecting and planting crops based on the characteristics and benefits of their roots improves soil texture, which is as important as its fertility.
 Plants like daikon radish have roots that break up compacted soil, while other plants like annual rye have fibrous roots that hold together loose soils.